Support & maintenance

 Unjam the drive by turning the slew drive shaft in the direction opposite of the jam (CW wrench turn from motor side = CW rotation) using a pipe wrench or similar tool.
 Once unjammed relubricate the drive by adding a single pump of grease through the grease nipple(s) using a grease gun.

-7. If none of these solutions work then replace the slew drive.
+- If none of these solutions work then replace the slew drive.
+The model of the slew drive is SE3-62-H-16R, produced by Xuzhou Wanda Slewing Bearing (XZWD).

 Under certain circumstances water can ingress into the slew drive.
 A symptom of this is that the slew drive freezes when temperature drops below zero degrees (see “Slew Drive Freezing” section).
 If not resolved, the water will eventually start corroding the Worm Gear, causing increased friction of the drive (see “Slew Drive Rust Removal” section).